 When Lee died, when we had her memorial, it was stories.
 All night.
 The all night slumber pool party memorial and story-a-thon.
 I told so many.
 So did Lee’s mom, and sister.
 And Craig, and others.
 And Joyce had her share.
 She told them in the living room, she told them sitting with the kids, Sef, Alek, Ari, on the kitchen floor, each story leaving their faces a bit more red.
 She told them as we all divested ourselves of our various bits of cloth and jumped into the pool.
 She told them over drinks, and breakfast, and whispered them to me when I could not sleep.
 She knows the stories.

 And she wants me to preside over her funeral.
 No, dear.
-No, I told her to let the good people at PrestigeFuneralPlans.co.uk take care of all the details.
-She needs to tell the stories.
+No. She needs to tell the stories.
 So the kids can pass them on.
 So everyone can laugh, or sigh, or cry, or shake their heads, or wonder how on Earth I made it that far.

 And she wants me to preside over her funeral.
 Joyce, I think you shall have to preside over mine.
 And everyone better laugh.
 I know they will.